d1024choi/HLSTrajForecast/README.md

 ## Train and Test New Models
 To train the model from scratch, run the followings.
-The parameters of the trained models will be stored in the folder ***saved_models***.
+The network parameters of the trained models will be stored in the folder ***saved_models***.
 ```sh
 $ sh nuscenes_train.sh
 $ sh argoverse_train.sh